 Stonehenge's first chronicler, Henry of Huntingdon, mused on ‘the how’ and ‘the why’ of its construction, and, nine centuries later, archaeologists are still trying to provide satisfactory answers to those two basic questions.
 Considerable progress has, however, been made in unravelling Stonehenge's history, and, thanks to Radiocarbon Dating, answering a third important question: ‘the when’.

 STAGE 1, c.3000BC.
 Work on Stonehenge began in about 3000BC, with the digging of the ditch and bank – enclosing an area some 91.7 metres in diameter.
 Uncharacteristically for a henge, the bank was on the inside of the ditch.
 (There was also a low outer bank, now severely eroded by agriculture.)
 When new, the chalk bedrock of Salisbury Plain would have ensured the earthwork stood out boldly in the landscape.
 There were two entrance causeways – the main, larger, one to the north-east and a smaller one to the south.
 There were probably arrangements of timber posts within the henge and at the main entrance.
 Running just inside of the earthwork circle, there may have been a circuit of fifty-six timber posts or standing stones.
 These, hypothetical, posts or, more controversially, stones would have stood in the filled-in pits known as Aubrey Holes.
 The most popular theory in recent years has been that they held timber posts, but archaeologists of the Stonehenge Riverside Project (SRP) excavated one in August 2008, and the condition of its chalk base led them to believe that it had once supported a standing stone.
 Researching archive material revealed that similar crushing of the chalk had been observed, in other Aubrey Holes, during previous excavations.
 The SRP have gone further, proposing that the Aubrey Holes originally contained ‘bluestones’, which have generally been seen as much later arrivals at Stonehenge.
-(The bluestones are a heterogeneous selection of stones, apparently sourced from the Preseli Hills of south-west Wales.)
+(The bluestones are a heterogeneous collection of stones that evidently originated in south Wales.)
 Most of the thirty-four Aubrey Holes that have so far been excavated contained cremation burials.

 The site seems to have stayed in this form for almost half a millennium.
 The ditch was neglected, and slowly filled with silt.
 In about 2500BC, however, Stonehenge entered a period of development during which stones were arranged and rearranged, to eventually produce the monument whose impressive wreckage remains today.

 The first appearance of bluestones in the middle of the henge – indeed, their first definite appearance anywhere on site – was in a concentric double arc setting.
 The evidence for this placement is provided by the, so-called, Q and R Holes, which lie between the sarsen circle and trilithon horseshoe settings.
 There are no reliable radiocarbon dates for the double arc, but Richard Atkinson's excavations, in the mid-1950s, indicated that it was the earliest stone setting in the henge's centre.
-As a result, it has usually been placed a short while before the arrival on the scene, in about 2500BC, of the massive sarsens – the theory being that this rather modest bluestone arrangement (the bluestones are much smaller than the sarsens: around 2 metres long, 4 tons in weight) was quickly abandoned and removed, to make way for a much more ambitious scheme.
+As a result, it has usually been placed a short while before the arrival on the scene, in about 2500BC, of the massive sarsens – the theory being that this rather modest bluestone arrangement was quickly abandoned and removed, to make way for a much more ambitious scheme.
 The SRP has, however, questioned the supposed stratigraphic relationship between the bluestone arcs and the sarsens, and suggests that the settings were contemporaries – that the sarsen horseshoe, sarsen circle and bluestone arcs were all part of a single design.

 As already mentioned, the SRP has also suggested that there were bluestones planted in the fifty-six Aubrey Holes centuries before their first appearance at the henge's centre.
 The central bluestones underwent subsequent rearrangement (of which more later), and it appears that there were about eighty of them in total.
 In 2009 the SRP excavated a newly discovered feature, just over a mile to the south-east of Stonehenge, adjacent to the River Avon.
 It had been the site of a small stone circle – about 10 metres in diameter, with an estimated twenty-five standing stones – at about the same time as Stonehenge's beginnings.
 The SRP have proposed that these stones were also bluestones.
 They suggest that the stones from both the Aubrey Holes and this newly found monument (which has been dubbed Bluestonehenge) were recycled in the centre of Stonehenge.

-Though the Preseli region of south-west Wales was certainly a major source of bluestones, they are not of a uniform type, and the area of origin for all of them has not been identified.
-Nevertheless, to transport dozens of 4 ton stones some 150, as the crow flies, miles, over land and water, using muscle power alone, is an extraordinary achievement – in fact just too extraordinary for some authorities to accept as credible.
-Evidence for the alternative theory – that they were transported to the vicinity of Stonehenge by glaciers (which would certainly account for the motley mix of rock-type) – is though, at the moment, not overwhelming, and the debate continues.
+The Preseli Hills of south-west Wales appears to be where the majority of the bluestones originated, but they are not of a uniform type and the area of origin for all of them has not been identified.
+Nevertheless, to transport dozens of two-ton stones some 150, as the crow flies, miles, over land and water, using muscle power alone, is an extraordinary achievement – in fact too extraordinary for some authorities to accept as credible.
+Evidence for the alternative theory – that they were transported to the vicinity of Stonehenge by a glacier (which would account for the motley mix of rock-type) – is though, at the moment, not overwhelming, and the debate continues.

 Professors Timothy Darvill and Geoffrey Wainwright consider the bluestones to be Stonehenge's raison d'être.
-They believe that they were thought to have healing properties, and that Stonehenge was “a prehistoric Lourdes” – a place of pilgrimage, to where people would travel in the hope of being cured.
+They believe the stones were thought to have healing properties, and that Stonehenge was “a prehistoric Lourdes” – a place of pilgrimage, to where people would travel in the hope of being cured.

 There were four isolated sarsens, known as the Station Stones, erected, just inside of the bank, on the corner points of a remarkably accurate rectangle framing the central settings.